sickozell/SickoCV/README.md

 #### - Detailed instructions:
 Connect a clock source.

-When ARM input is triggered, the L+(R) inputs will start to be routed to L+(R) outputs on next clock detection (according to ASR envelope values) and GATE output will provide a high state.
+When ARM input is triggered (arm on), the L+(R) inputs will start to be routed to L+(R) outputs on next clock detection (according to ASR envelope values) and GATE output will provide a high state.

-Then, with another ARM triggering (unarm) the routing will stop on next clock detection and GATE output will go low.
+Then, with another ARM triggering (arm off) the routing will stop on next clock detection and GATE output will go low.

-If ARM is triggered again before clock detection it will abort arming or unarming.
+If ARM is triggered again before clock detection it will abort arming (unarm).

 Attack, Sustain and Release knobs set the envelope of the routed signals.